-The process of change was painful and took a good couple three weeks before I felt I even had a handle on it.
-I had withdrawals which included headaches, general feeling of "yuck", I was terribly cranky and moody, tired and of course, more headaches.
+The process of change for my soda addiction was painful and took a good couple three weeks before I felt I even had a handle on it.
+I had withdrawals which included headaches, general feeling of “yuck”, I was terribly cranky and moody, tired and of course, more headaches.

 - 1) Go through the pain of changing my intake habits and reap the consequence of better health.

 - 2) Avoid the pain of change, develop full blown diabetes, take insulin shots and suffer the consequences with long term disease and be forced into changed circumstances.

 When the pain of staying the same becomes greater than the pain of change, we change.
 It’s that simple.

 For me, the pain of continuing to consume coke, even in smaller amounts and experiencing dramatic health consequences was enough of a wake up call.
 I was THEN willing to go through the pain of changing to rid myself of my addicting habit to avoid worse consequences.

 This same philosophy applies to everything in our lives.